embassy-rs/ekv/README.md

 - Optimize tiny write transactions: append to the last file if possible, instead of starting a new one.
 Currently each write transaction opens a new file, which will have to erase at least one full page, even if the transaction writes just one small key.
 It is recommended to batch multiple writes in a single transaction for performance.
-- Add a compile-time flag to use CRCs to check data integrity.
-Both headers and data.
 - Support access align higher than 4.
 Currently reads/writes are (optionally) aligned up to 4 bytes.
 Some flash out there can only be written in 8-byte words or higher.
 - Add a max chunk size, to reduce the RAM requirement in PageReader.
 - Allow writes within a transaction to be unsorted.